Biomedical Engineering (BMEG)

 Faculty

-Professors: James W. Baish, Donna M. Ebenstein (Chair), Joseph V. Tranquillo (Associate Provost for Transformative Teaching & Learning)
+Professors: James W. Baish, Donna M. Ebenstein (Chair), Eric A. Kennedy, Joseph V. Tranquillo (Associate Provost for Transformative Teaching & Learning)

 Assistant Professors: Olivia Boerman, Theo Hopper (Teaching), Karlo Malaga